České Budějovice – Beer and Beyond

 Getting there and Learning More

-As České Budějovice is a regional capital, it is not difficult to access and is well connected by road and rail to other places in the Bohemian regions of the country
+As the regional capital, České Budějovice is easy to reach, well connected by road and rail to other parts of Bohemia.

-You can also find useful information on the České Budějovice pages of the VisitBohemia.cz website.
+• VisitCeskeBudejovice.cz—You can also find useful resources on the city’s dedicated page on the VisitBohemia.cz tourism website.